 Text(s): Analytical Grammar and Spelling Made Easy by Connie Schenkelberg; 4 novels will also need to be purchased throughout the year.
 Average Study Time: 4-5 hrs/week

-English I: Rachel Rist9th grade Prerequisite: English Structure English 1 focuses on developing the essay through learning to analyze and apply multiple aspects of literature.
+English I: TBD9th grade Prerequisite: English Structure English 1 focuses on developing the essay through learning to analyze and apply multiple aspects of literature.
 Students learn literary elements and literary devices, how to write several essays, and how to analyze several short stories and shorter novels and write about them.
-Grammar and vocabulary will be reinforced.
-Text(s): Teaching the Classics and Windows to the World.
-These are purchased through the tutor.
-Please come to first class with payment of $66.00.
-Vocabu-Lit Book I (as in the letter i) Novels include Cyrano de Bergerac and Silas Marner.
-Other Requirements: Student must have reliable internet to submit papers and grammar quizzes.
+Grammar will be reinforced using Easy Grammar 9 and vocabulary will be given through literature.
+Text(s): Windows to the World, Easy Grammar 9 Novels include To Kill a Mockingbird, The Hobbit, and Hamlet.
+Other Requirements: Student must submit typewritten papers.
 Average Study Time: 4-5 hours/week

 English III/IV: Jennifer Stewart 11th - 12th grades Prerequisite: English II if taking III/III if taking IV *this class rotates British Lit and American Lit to fulfill 11th & 12th grade LA* The 2018/19 school year will focus on American Literature.
 The course will cover four of the language arts in depth: writing, literature, vocabulary, and applied grammar.
 In classroom work and at home, students will continue to develop skills in all four areas to broaden and deepen their skills as effective consumers/communicators of the written word.
 Students in this class will focus on honing and perfecting their essay writing skills in addition to analysis of classic literature.
 Further instruction on MLA style for research and documentation will be included.
 The last 6-8 weeks of the year will be devoted to guided instruction toward writing a final research paper.
 Classic works include The Last of the Mohicans and The House of the Seven Gables.